hksharma2004/browser-useLLM/README.md

 ### Smart Task Decomposition
 Complex phone comparisons are broken down into specialized sub-tasks, each handled by the most appropriate agent.

-### Continuous Learning
-The system uses reflection patterns to improve its approach based on previous results and user feedback.

 ### Human-Friendly Intelligence
 The output reads like a tech reviewer wrote it, combining the tool use pattern with natural language generation for practical advice.